Tech Square with spray painted crosswalk for PARKing Day

 Fellowships

-Our School awards fellowships that range from modest awards to significant support including a monthly stipend and tuition waiver.
+Our School awards a variety of fellowships.
 These programs are often funded by alumni or are made in honor or memory of important city planners who studied here or worked with the School.
-They may involve work responsibilities in a lab or studio, or they may be made without work expectation.
+They may involve work responsibilities, or they may be made without work expectation.

 Frederick K. Bell Fellowships support MCRP students in memory of the Atlanta and South Carolina planner.